Terminator 2 bungles two narrative devices in its opening half hour, and it leaves me ever-so-slightly sour on the film for the rest of its runtime.

 The first is the delivery of the twist that Arnold is a hero this time around.
 The movie sort of wants this to be a surprise, but not that much.
 If it did, it would have made Robert Patrick much less suspicious and made Arnold a bit more ominous.
 (I’ll even ignore that marketing that so clearly telegraphs this dynamic.)
 And so the moment when Arnold protects John Connor in a mall instead of killing him, as we would have expected after Part 1, is a bit of a shrug rather than the “oh shit!” it really could have been.

-The second is so minor I’m not even sure James Cameron intended it: There’s a faint suggestion that some or all of what we saw in the first movie might be due to a mental delusion by Sarah Connor, now committed to an asylum.
-It’s enough of a presence to be clearly intentional, but it’s never fully explored, like the idea was left in from an edit of a previous version of the script.
+The second is so minor I’m not even sure how James Cameron intended it: There’s a faint suggestion that some or all of what we saw in the first movie might be due to a mental delusion by Sarah Connor, now committed to an asylum.
+Her dubious sanity is enough of a presence to be clearly intentional, but it’s never fully explored, like the idea was left in from an edit of a previous version of the script.
 I wish it had been there, though.
-Cameron could have crafted a more psychological, ambiguous film that teased out this premise, but the movie never leaves even a little bit of doubt that Connor is fully lucid and reliable.
+Cameron could have crafted a more psychological, ambiguous film that teased out the blurry edges of reality, but the movie never leaves even a little bit of doubt that Connor is fully lucid and reliable, that every fact we’ve seen in either movie is objectively true.
 We should trust everything we have and will see, the lunacy of it be damned.

 What we’re left with is a messy start to a film that really should have been trimmed in runtime: Terminator 2 is a half hour longer than its precursor.
 Most of that is more set pieces, which are universally great, but it still results in a film I find increasingly exhausting each time I watch it.
 Four-quadrant tentpoles shouldn’t flirt with 2.5 hours.
 (Cough, MCU.)

 But there are plenty more things that Terminator 2 gets unquestionably right than it gets wrong.
-The first is the production values and creating an awe-inspiring sense of spectacle.
+The first is James Cameron’s unmatched craftmanship at creating awe-inspiring spectacle.
 This is a real, proper blockbuster action flick with cutting-edge and effective CGI (the uncanny liquid-metal effect is never not cool and creepy) and massive scope, especially in its road chase scenes.
-It’s that James Cameron touch: Terminator 2 just feels bigger and more noteworthy than your average popcorn flick.
+It’s that Cameron touch: Terminator 2 just feels bigger and more noteworthy than your average popcorn flick.

 Terminator 2 also serves as an outstanding showcase for its two leads.
 Linda Hamilton, who didn’t have much to do in the first Terminator as you might expect, delivers a knockout punch as a paranoid mom on the edge of breakdown.
 Perhaps the film’s best scene is when Sarah Connor hunts down and nearly kills a scientist responsible for Skynet, becoming the very violent specter she’s trying to prevent.
 Hamilton plays the moment with visceral impact.